kubernetes-sigs/wg-ai-conformance/README.md

 This process adopts the Kubernetes Enhancement Proposal (KEP) process as the basis for managing the lifecycle of Kubernetes AI conformance Requirements (KARs), including review, discussion, and approval.

-- **Requirement Proposal**: Propose each new Kubernetes AI conformance Requirement (KAR) as a GitHub issue, targeting a specific Kubernetes release.
-Requirements will be tracked and reviewed individually.
-This is similar to a KEP, but tracked as a KAR with an issue in this wg-ai-conformance repo.
+- **Requirement Proposal**: Propose each new Kubernetes AI conformance Requirement (KAR) as a GitHub issue.
+Create a PR for the KAR targeting a specific Kubernetes release.
+Progress for each requirement will be tracked using the GitHub issue and the KAR.
+Each requirement will be reviewed individually.
 - **Graduation Criteria**: Requirements will graduate from "SHOULD" to "MUST" stage in alignment with the process used for KEPs in each Kubernetes release cycle.
 - **Timeline Alignment**: The lifecycle for requirements will follow the Kubernetes release schedule: e.g. https://github.com/kubernetes/sig-release/blob/master/releases/release-1.35/README.md#timeline This timeline will be adopted starting Kubernetes v1.36.
   - **KEP/KAR Freeze**: Locks in the set of KARs to be considered for updates for a given Kubernetes release.
 No new requirements after KEP freeze.